BeanExchange/gmx-synthetics/README.md

 - The user would receive (original position collateral - $150)
 - The pool would have an extra $150 of collateral which continues to have a net zero impact on the pool value due to the 0.03 index tokens in the position impact pool

 If the index token is different from both the long and short token of the market, then it is possible that the pool value becomes significantly affected by the position impact pool, if the position impact pool is very large and the index token has a large price increase.
-An option to gradually reduce the size of the position impact pool may be added if this becomes an issue.
+Due to this, there should be a method to gradually reduce the size of the position impact pool.

 Price impact is also tracked using a virtual inventory value for positions and swaps, this tracks the imbalance of tokens across similar markets, e.g. ETH/USDC, ETH/USDT.

-In case of a large price movement, it is possible that a large amount of positions are decreased or liquidated on one side causing a significant imbalance between long and short open interest, this could lead to very high price impact values.
-To mitigate this, a max position impact factor value can be configured.
-If the current price impact exceeds the max negative price impact, then any excess collateral deducted beyond the max negative price impact would be held within the contract, if there was no price manipulation detected, this collateral can be released to the user.
-When the negative price impact is capped, it may be profitable to open and immediately close positions, since the positive price impact may now be more than the capped negative price impact.
-To avoid this, the max positive price impact should be configured to be below the max negative price impact.

 # Fees